 Toronto, Ontario is the 4th largest city in North America with no shortage of things to do.
 This diverse and beautiful city brings in more than 14 million tourists every year and is ideal for the urban adventurer.
 Here are just a few things to check out if you find yourself booking a trip to this awesome city:

-As one of Canada’s most recognizable symbol and a defining point of Toronto’s skyline, the CN Tower is an internationally renowned architectural triumph.
-It offers world-class entertainment and dining, and is a must-visit for anyone visiting Toronto.
+As one of Canada’s most recognizable symbols, and a defining point in the Toronto skyline, the CN Tower is an internationally renowned architectural triumph.
+A must-see for anyone visiting Toronto, it offers world-class entertainment and dining (360 Restaurant is award-winning and is said to be one of the best restaurants in Toronto).
 At 1,815 feet, this tower offers spectacular views from its floor-to-ceiling windows, glass floors, and glass elevators with glass floor panels.
 If you’re a thrill-seeker try the EdgeWalk, the world’s highest hands-free external walk.
 Get harnessed in and experience the tower from 116 floors up, right outside of the structure.

 301 Front St W, Toronto, ON M5V 2T6